Erica Blasberg: Death

 Blasberg tried to call Hess about 3:30 a.m. the following morning, and Hess tried to call Blasberg eight times that morning starting at 5:13 a.m, and nine times that afternoon, before going to her home at 3 p.m. and discovering her body.
 Blasberg was in bed with a dust mask over her mouth, and a plastic bag over her head, kept in place by rubber bands.
-Hess then removed pills and a four-page handwritten letter addressed to “Whoever” and hid them in the trunk of his Mercedes-Benz.
+Hess then removed pills and a four-page handwritten letter addressed to "Whoever", and hid them in the trunk of his Mercedes-Benz.

 Police later found Blasberg's suicide note and some of her prescription medications in the trunk of Hess's car.
-According to her father's attorney, Hess had prescribed medications for Blasberg.
+According to her father's attorney, Hess had prescribed the medications for Blasberg.

-Missy Pederson, who was supposed to be Blasberg's caddie at a May 10 qualifying round for the Bell Micro LPGA Classic in Mobile, Alabama, told The New York Times that Blasberg had sent her a text at 4:03 AM on May 9.
+Missy Pederson, who was supposed to be Blasberg's caddie at a May 10 qualifying round for the Bell Micro LPGA Classic in Mobile, Alabama, told The New York Times that Blasberg had sent her a text at 4:03 am on May 9.
 In the message, Blasberg told Pederson she was not going to play in the tournament.
 A worried Pederson sent a text back to Blasberg, asking if she was all right, but Blasberg never replied.
 However, Blasberg's agent revealed that Blasberg's bags were packed for a tournament in Mobile at the time of her death.
-Furthermore, the days before had been busy and appeared normal, with Blasberg working on her golf game, buying curtains for her bedroom at her father's house, and even having a round of Botox injections.
+The days prior to her death, Blasberg had been busy and appeared normal, working on her golf game, buying curtains for her bedroom at her father's house, and having a round of Botox injections.